lusavkaedu/wallstreetbets/README.md

 This notebook shifts attention to a larger dataset of unlabelled Reddit posts on financial topics throughout 2021.
 Extensive exploratory data analysis (EDA) and data cleaning are performed to prepare this dataset for various machine learning techniques and experiments.

-### Notebook 5 - Reddit Dataset - BOW Models Applied
+### Notebook 5 - Reddit Dataset - BOW Models Applied to the Reddit Dataset Sample

 In this notebook, logistic regression models trained on the labelled data are applied to the unlabelled Reddit dataset.
 The models predict the relevance and sentiment (bullish or bearish) of posts, allowing for analysis of overall community sentiment trends and the identification of influential authors.